Tutorials - Stats And Achievements

 # Process achievements

-func get_achievement(value: String) -> void:
+func load_steam_achievements() -> void:

-var this_achievement: Dictionary = Steam.getAchievement(value)
+var steam_achievement: Dictionary = Steam.getAchievement(this_achievement)

-if this_achievement['ret']:
+if not this_achievement['ret']:

 Setting Achievements